capmeth/acid/docsite/docs/docsite/layout.md

 overview: 'file:/docs/components/actions.md'
 ```

-Note that in the case of specifying a file, you must prefix the path with `file:/`.
+Note here that, in the case of specifying a file, you must prefix the path with `file:/`.

 ## sections